 You may be an experienced consumer of eyewear for years.
 But there are many fundamentals about the eyewear business which you would need to get familiarized with first.
 They span from the product design, market import restriction, to the logistics support in delivering the finished products to your point of sales or directly to your consumers.
 It is definitely worth researching more in the global eyewear exhibitions such as MIDO at Milan, SILMO at Paris as well as Hong Kong Optical Fair at Hong Kong.
 You will be surprised to see products that the common Opticians do not stock, plus the market insights that you would not be able to just google.

-Next, whether you decide to adopt the brick-and-mortar, online or a hybrid model, you need to understand the sales channels as they directly impact your sales which is everything you need to keep the ball rolling.
-Trust is perhaps the most common barrier for consumer to complete a transaction online even he/she finds the product attractive.
+Next, whether you decide to adopt the brick-and-mortar, online or hybrid model, you need to understand the sales channels as they directly impact your sales which is everything you need to keep the ball rolling.
+Trust is perhaps the most common barrier for a consumer to complete a transaction online even he/she finds the product attractive.
 Segment your target market and find out if a physical store would help give your consumers more confidence about the products or provide the service they would need.

 2. Define and understand your audience